-After studying and working for five years on Australia's Gold Coast, Katy returned home to the Isle of Man in 2013.
-She quickly re-established her studio practice, with the support of a small business start-up scheme and the Isle of Man Arts Council.
-In 2016 Katy was selected to participate in the inaugural mentorship programme organised by the Craft Potters Association, in partnership with Adopt a Potter.
-2018 saw a return to Australia, and she is now based in Halls Gap, Victoria.
+After studying and working on Australia's Gold Coast, Katy returned home to the Isle of Man in 2013 to establish her studio practice.
+In the following five years Katy collaborated with the Island's best food and drink start-ups, cultural institutions and private clients.
+2018 saw a return to Australia to gain permanent residency, and she is now based in Halls Gap, Victoria.
 Katy was a successful applicant in the Foundry658 creative industries bootcamp (cohort 1).

 Katy launched a subscription service through Patreon in 2019, to invest in experimental projects.
 Her pots are also available to purchase through her online shop, as well as at festivals and markets around Victoria.
 To learn how to commission a bespoke piece please get in touch.